rickert-lab/donedrive/README.md

 >User access could be delegated to applications like _donedrive_ with user authentication: However, application access must finally be authorized by every admin of every single SharePoint installation.
 Therefore, _donedrive_ only accepts share links without any user authentication and without any password:
 >
 ><img src="./assets/share.png" alt="GUI with Anyone" width="50%">
->But it's still recommended to set an expiration date.

 A couple of features that _donedrive_ offers: